top of page

 Protecting sharks: Explaining CITES regulations

 Do you know what it means when we say an animal is considered endangered or critically endangered?
-Does this status guarantee some kind of protection for the species?
+Does this status guarantee some sort of protection for the species?
 And what about animals that are listed under CITES?
 What does that mean exactly?
-We believe that the knowledge about these fundamental conservation terms leads to a better and more educated discussion among everybody who cares about the future of the shark populations.
+For anyone concerned about the future of shark populations, understanding conservation terminology is critical for a well-informed discussion.

 Lucia Baranova photograph of sharks